Alvicorn/CMPT_371_Mini-Project/README.md

 * Server port is on 12001
 * Proxy port is 12001
 * Multi-threaded server is on 12002
-* Develped with Python 3.9
+* Developed with Python 3.9